LimpidTech/zest/README.md

 ## What is planned?

 There are a lot of planned features for Zest.
 Initially, I want to see a framework where every componenet is generally usable and flexible enough to be extended.
-Once this condition has been met, I will be adding the following:
+I will be adding the following to reach this goal:

 * More basic HTTP tools
 * Arbitrary / flexible template loading